EMBRYOPSIDA Pirani & Prado

 1/1: Sciadopitys verticillata.
 C. and S. Japan (map: from Florin 1963).
 [Sciadopitys Photos - Collection]

 Evolution.
 Divergence & Distribution.
-Fossils of Sciadopitys are known from the Upper Cretaceous onwards, although, apart from fossils from Japan and the Upper Pliocene of Germany, the identities of many are questionable (Stockey et al. 2005).
-Sciadopitys may have diverged from the [Taxaceae + Cupressaceae] clade in the late Permian, over 250 m.y.a.
-(Leslie et al. 2012).
+Fossils of Sciadopitys are known since the Upper Cretaceous, but apart from material from Japan and the Upper Pliocene of Germany, the identities of many are questionable (Stockey et al. 2005).

 Chemistry, Morphology, etc. There has been much debate over whether the photosynthesising structures ofSciadopitys are some kind of phylloclade - perhaps formed by the connation of two leaves - or cladodes, basically stem structures.
 The two vascular bundles, each with its own endodermis, tend to have have abaxial xylem and adaxial phloem, a rather odd arrangement.
 Sporne (1965) noted that on occasion branches develop from these leafy structures, so perhaps favoring the cladode hypothesis (see also Farjon 2005c).
 However, Dörken and Stützel (2011) examined probably only the second known case of intermediate structures, and consider the photosynthesizing structures to be two congenitally connate needle leaves, the orientation of the vascular tissue resulting from the relation of the leaves to the axis that bore them (see also Dörken & Stützel 2012).

 For pollen, see Page (1990) and Uehara and Saichi (2011), for a monograph, see Farjon (2005c), and for general information, see the Gymnosperm Database.